One Pipeline, Many Transformers: Pattern-Specific Imputation Specialists for Tabular Missing Data: Pre-Training on Synthetic Data

-We develop a featurization for tabular missing data imputation that enables better utilization of TabPFN's architecture, create a synthetic data generation pipeline across diverse missingness patterns, and employ an adaptive training algorithm to balance performance across all patterns.
-Training used $8$ H200 GPUs and an Intel Xeon Platinum 8592+ CPU over approximately one week, processing $25$ million synthetic tables.
+We pre-train the model on our novel missing-data prior using entry-wise featurization, both detailed below.
+Training used $8$ H200 GPUs and an Intel Xeon Platinum 8592+ CPU over approximately 30 hours, processing $1.9$ million synthetic tables, and evaluation used $1$ H200 GPU.
 Our model matches TabPFN's size and runs on CPU-only systems.
-Evaluation used $1$ H200 GPU.